linode/manager/COMMANDS.md

 #### Change a dependency version, and the `yarn.lock`

-The best way is usually to manually modify the `package.json` in the correct workspace (root, linode-manager or linode-js-sdk), then run `yarn`.
+The best way is usually to manually modify the `package.json` in the correct workspace (root, linode-manager or @linode/api-v4), then run `yarn`.
 This should update the lockfile with only the required changes.

 If the resulting changes to `yarn.lock` are extensive (which can be the case if Yarn detects that it can resolve warnings in